bakszero/Email-Action-Detection-NLP/README.md

 # Actionable-Item-Detection-NLP

 Actionable item detection from electronic mail texts.

-**Actionable item** => A sentence which asks someone to do something.

-Example: "Please create an assignment and forward it by EOD"
+Example: "Please create an assignment and forward it by EOD" is an actionable sentence from among the sentences in the email.

 ## Solution